lyhsieh/SPHP/README.md

 ## Dataset Download

-1. Fill out the [Google Form](https://forms.gle/wsfpLX6g7A1FDz5y5 ) and you will receive an agreement.
+1. Fill out the [Google Form](https://forms.gle/wsfpLX6g7A1FDz5y5) and sign the agreement.

-1. Sign the agreement and send it back to us.
-Then we will share you the link of SPHP dataset.
+1. We will share you the link of SPHP dataset.
 (It may take a few days.)

 1. Download the dataset and put `Master.tar.gz` and `Slave.tar.gz` under the `data` folder.